Annapurna Circuit

 The mountain scenery, seen at close quarters includes the Annapurna Massif (Annapurna I-IV), Dhaulagiri, Machhapuchhre, Manaslu, Gangapurna, Tilicho Peak, Pisang Peak, and Paungda Danda.
 Numerous other peaks of 6000-8000m in elevation rise from the Annapurna range.

 The trek begins at Besisahar or Bhulbhule in the Marshyangdi river valley and concludes in the Kali Gandaki Gorge.
 Besisahar can be reached after a seven-hour drive from Kathmandu.
-The trail passes along paddy fields and into subtropical forests, several waterfalls and gigantic cliffs, and various villages.
+The trail passes along paddy fields and into subtropical forests, past several waterfalls and gigantic cliffs, and through various villages.

-Annapurna Circuit has been voted as the best long-distance trek in the world, as it combined, in its old full form, a wide variety of climate zones from tropics at 600 m asl to the arctic at 5416 m asl at the Thorong La pass and cultural variety from Hindu villages at the low foothills to the Tibetan culture of Manang Valley and lower Mustang.
+Annapurna Circuit has been voted the best long-distance trek in the world, as it combined, in its old full form, a wide variety of climate zones from the tropics at 600 m asl to the Arctic at 5416 m asl at the Thorong La pass and cultural variety from Hindu villages at the low foothills to the Tibetan culture of Manang Valley and lower Mustang.
 Continuing construction of a road has shortened the trail and changed the villages.
 The Beisahar-Manag road has been built which passes through the trekking trail much of the time.
 With the construction of roads, mountain biking is becoming popular, with Mustang, in particular.

 Standard trek

 The trek usually takes about 15–20 days, leaving from Kathmandu with a stopover in Pokhara before returning to the capital.
 The trail is moderate to fairly challenging and makes numerous river crossings over steel and wooden suspension bridges.
-Tea houses and lodges along the circuit are available for meals and accommodations.
-Some groups may opt for tents but these are typically only used for side trips away from lodges such as climbing a peak.

 It is also possible to continue from Ghorepani to Tadapani, Ghandruk, Landruk, and then to Phedi, which follows the old Annapurna Circuit from the time when the road was not yet extended to Beni.
 The circuit can also be extended to visit Annapurna Base Camp (also called Annapurna Sanctuary).
 This trail turns to the north from Tadapani and rejoins the old circuit at either Ghandruk or Landruk.

+Natural Annapurna Trekking Trails (NATT)

+In recent years, up to 75% of the original Annapurna Circuit route has been impacted by the construction of new roads linking the region's villages.
+In response, Nepalese trekking guide Prem Rai has led the creation of the Natural Annapurna Trekking Trails (NATT), consisting of various side routes that avoid much of the new roads.
+The NATT trails are way-marked blue and red, as opposed to the red and white of the original trail.

 Weather

-While trekking in the Himalayas in the wet season is generally not possible, much of the Annapurna circuit sits within a rain shadow, so that it is possible to trek most parts of the circuit year-round, including the monsoon period.
-Trekking in the wet season is often encouraged as hikers avoid the crowds that plague the summer months.
+While trekking in the Himalayas in the wet season is generally not possible, much of the Annapurna circuit sits within a rain shadow, so it is possible to trek most parts of the circuit year-round, including during the monsoon period.
 However, the days are often damp and many of the views are obscured by clouds.